AmericanRedCross/workflows/omk.md

   - copy the files into the respective folders

 ### Separation of ODK and OMK data
-- some data doesn't belong in OSM, but you can still collect it with this workflow
+- some data doesn't belong in OSM, but you can still collect it with this workflow, just include them as questions on the 'survey' tab of your form workbook and not in the lists on the 'osm' tab

 ### Field survey methods (e.g. integration of Field Papers and OMK)
 - OMK is a useful option when collecting many details about each feature such as building type, name, number, material, and condition